Flowchart of connected app icons replaced by a clean AI agent node with arrows representing automated workflows

 For structured, predictable workflows — “when a new row appears in this spreadsheet, send this email” — traditional tools still work fine.
 For anything that requires judgment, context, or handling the unexpected, agents are the better bet.

 The practical advice: use both.
 Traditional automation for the predictable stuff.
 AI agents for the work that used to require a human sitting in a chair making decisions.
-Carly’s agent builder is the fastest way to test the agent approach — spin one up in minutes and see if it handles what you need.
+If you want to take it further, our guide on how to build AI employees covers turning agents into autonomous digital workers that handle entire job functions.
+Carly’s agent builder — with 200+ integrations across CRM, project management, accounting, e-commerce, messaging, and more — is the fastest way to test the agent approach.
+Create a custom AI email agent in minutes and see if it handles what you need.

 Ready to automate your busywork?